 Business Planning and Advice

 Business law incorporates strategy, planning, and contracts to provide a legal model for how a business is formed and operated.
 Corporate law covers a wide variety of topics, including: formation, structure, and termination of closely held corporations, fiduciary relationships, stockholder agreements, and various forms of ownership in business.
-At Klose & Associates, we handle buy/sell agreements, stock purchase agreements, officers’ and directors’ liability, receivership and dissolution, franchise relationships, management duties and liabilities, and other issues that arise in the every day business world.
+At Klose & Associates in the White Plains area, our business planning lawyers handle buy/sell agreements, stock purchase agreements, officers’ and directors’ liability, receivership and dissolution, franchise relationships, management duties and liabilities, and other issues that arise in the every day business world.

 We believe that knowing your client and your client’s business goals is imperative to understanding how plan for your own personal financial future.
 Klose & Associates provides clients with dedicated legal services and the personal attention designed to assist small and medium sized corporations, rich and poor, attain their goals.
 We are a full service business planning and formation law firm, offering a wide array of legal services and business advice to our clients, including the following:Business Advice